Preferred provided plans aren’t what they used to be, especially if you go out-of-network.

 Forty-five percent of “silver” PPOs plans on the market for use for the first-time next year have no annual cap on out-of-network costs, according to an analysis by the Robert Wood Johnson Foundation.

-In 2015, 14 percent of silver plans have had no cap.
-That means, in composite, 30 percent of the total silver plans offered in 2016 will have no annual out-of-network cap.
+In 2015, 14 percent of silver plans had no cap.
+In 2016, 30 percent of the total silver plans offered had no annual out-of-network cap.

 One patient, for example, was told his Blue Cross Blue Shield gold-level plan would no longer be offered in 2016, presumably because the insurer lost money on it.
 That was the case for many health insurers in 2015 that offered plans through the Affordable Care Act marketplace.